+The holder has the option to redeem the shares at the earlier of a liquidity event or the maturity date of July 30, 2026.
 The Company's maximum debt to equity should not exceed 3.0x.
 Redeemable preference shares do not carry the right to vote.
 All equity associated with the investment in OML Preference Shares (Note 6) is attributable strictly to the Equity Linked preference shares and should not impact any other shareholders in the Company.
 This instrument has been structured to preclude recourse against any other assets of the Company, and therefore, equity of any other shareholders.